Year 6: Hirst Class

 Damien Hirst was born in 1965 in Bristol and grew up in Leeds.
 In 1984 he moved to London, where he worked in construction before studying for a BA in Fine Art at Goldsmiths college from 1986 to 1989.
 He was awarded the Turner Prize in 1995.

 Since the late 1980’s, Hirst has used a varied practise of installation, sculpture, painting and drawing.

-Reading books and reading diaries go home every afternoon and are brought to school every morning.
-We encourage the children to read every night, and write in their reading diary each time they do so.
+Reading books go home every afternoon and are brought to school every morning.
+We encourage the children to read every night.
 To support maths you could help them practice their mental maths and times tables.

 SATs tests will be taken during the Summer Term and the children will be well prepared for what to expect so that they can achieve to the best of their ability.

-Year 6 will perform an assembly about the things they have been learning on the 16th October 2015.
-Parents are welcome to attend these.
+Year 6 will perform an assembly about the things they have been learning.
+Parents are welcome to attend.

 The rain held off long enough for us to have a wonderful afternoon celebrating Eid in our annual Eid picnic.
 There were lots of happy faces, lots of delicious food, and lots of singing and dancing.
 Thanks to our special guest singer, Rana Khan, who was brilliant.

 We were over the moon to find out that our school has been awarded silver for the Pearson National Teaching, Primary School of the Year - Making a Difference, award.
 We announced the news in a whole school assembly on Thank a Teacher Day.
 The trophy has been touring...

 We are very proud to announce that we have been awarded the P4C SAPERE Gold Award!
 On Thursday, 8th June 2023, Lansbury Lawrence were assessed for the P4C SAPERE Gold Award.
 Alison Allsopp, our Gold award assessor, came in to talk to our children, parents, teachers...